-7 A "[q]ualifying patient is defined as "a person who has been diagnosed by a physician as having a debilitating medical condition."
+7 A "[q]ualifying patient" is defined as "a person who has been diagnosed by a physician as having a debilitating medical condition."
 MCL 333.26423(h).

-- Permit registered individuals to grow limited amounts of marijuana for qualifying patients in an enclosed, locked facility, - Require Department of Community Health to establish an identification card system for patients qualified to use marijuana and individuals qualified to grow marijuana. - Permit registered and unregistered patients and primary caregivers to assert medical reasons for using marijuana as a defense to any prosecution involving marijuana.
+- Require Department of Community Health to establish an identification card system for patients qualified to use marijuana and individuals qualified to grow marijuana. - Permit registered and unregistered patients and primary caregivers to assert medical reasons for using marijuana as a defense to any prosecution involving marijuana.
 [Emphasis added.]